Bilen language: Writing system

-Ge'ez abugida
+Geʽez abugida

-A writing system for Bilen was first developed by missionaries who used the Ge'ez abugida and the first text was published in 1882.
-Although the Ge'ez script is usually used for Semitic languages, the phonemes of Bilen are very similar (7 vowels, labiovelar and ejective consonants).
+A writing system for Bilen was first developed by missionaries who used the Geʽez abugida and the first text was published in 1882.
+Although the Geʽez script is usually used for Semitic languages, the phonemes of Bilen are very similar (7 vowels, labiovelar and ejective consonants).
 The script therefore requires only a slight modification (the addition of consonants for ŋ and ŋʷ) to make it suitable for Bilen.
 Some of the additional symbols required to write Bilen with this script are in the "Ethiopic Extended" Unicode range rather than the "Ethiopic" range.